 Over the next eight months, the Fed lowered interest rates from 5.75 percent to 2.0 percent.
 It pumped billions of dollars into the banking system to restore liquidity.
 But nothing could make the banks trust each other again.

 In November 2007, U.S. Treasury Secretary Henry Paulson realized the true situation.
 The banks had a credibility problem, not a liquidity problem.
 He created a Superfund.
 It used $75 billion in private sector dollars to buy bad mortgages.
 They were even guaranteed by the Treasury.
 But by this time, it was too late for a public/private partnership to solve the problem.
 Panic had already gripped the financial markets.
 It became apparent that $75 billion was not going to be enough.

 An Ounce of Prevention

 Two things could have prevented the crisis.
-The first would be regulation of mortgage brokers, who made the bad loans, and hedge funds, who used too much leverage.
-The second would be recognition early on that it was a credibility problem, and that the government would have to buy the bad loans.
+The first would have been regulation of mortgage brokers, who made the bad loans, and hedge funds, who used too much leverage.
+The second would have been recognition early on that it was a credibility problem.
+The only solution was for the government to buy the bad loans.